 EDM was the prime contractor for the design/build of 3 permanent exhibitions at the Museum of Australian Democracy (MoAD) at Old Parliament House—a major Australian national institution that brings the journey of Australian democracy to life.

-Working within the redevelopment constraints of a national heritage building, EDM developed a suite of 50 innovative digital interactives as well as coordinated a project team including curators, exhibition designers, technologists, digital media producers, graphic designers, computer programmers, fabricators and technicians.
+Working within the redevelopment constraints of a national heritage building at MoAD, EDM developed a suite of 50 innovative digital interactives as well as coordinated a project team including curators, exhibition designers, technologists, digital media producers, graphic designers, computer programmers, fabricators and technicians.

-The interactive timeline has been coined the ‘spine’ of the Australian Democracy Gallery.
-Situated at the centre of the old Parliamentary Library, it is a major attraction of the exhibit.
-The table is comprised of 14 touchscreens that collectively form a single digital canvas with over 400 expandable milestones spanning 200+ years of Australian democratic history.
+The MoAD interactive timeline is the visual ‘spine’ of the Australian Democracy gallery.
+Situated at the centre of the old Parliamentary Library, it is a major attraction of the overall exhibition.
+It is comprised of 14 touchscreens that collectively form a single, impressive digital canvas.
+With more than 400 expandable milestones, the table’s content spans 200+ years of Australian democratic history.

-Bridging all 3 permanent exhibitions is TRAIL, a smart-card based, touchscreen alternative to the traditional worksheet approach to museum learning.
+Bridging all 3 permanent exhibitions at MoAD is Trail, a smart-card based, touchscreen alternative to the traditional worksheet approach to museum learning.
 It is specially designed to get students looking, thinking, and talking about a museum’s stories, images, paintings and artifacts.
 With minimal instruction, students—working either individually or in small groups—embark on unique learning trails designed to engage them with a museum’s material culture.

-If you’re interested in knowing more about MoAD, please contact us for more information.
+If you’re interested in knowing more about this project, please contact us for more information.